HumanCellAtlas/dcp-community/charters/DataOperations/charter.md

 ## Definitions

-Data submission: a set of raw data derived from the same experimental process, and the metadata describing that process Data release: the point at which metadata and data from a single data submission become publicly available Data distribution: the packaging of metadata and data from multiple data submissions in meaningful ways and any announcements or documentation supporting it
+Data contribution: a set of raw data derived from the same experimental process, and the metadata describing that process Data release: the point at which metadata and data from a single data contribution become publicly available Data distribution: the packaging of metadata and data from multiple data contributions in meaningful ways and any announcements or documentation supporting it

 ## Objectives